-Each year, Project SUCCESS motivates and inspires nearly 12,000 middle and high school students in Minneapolis and Saint Paul public schools to dream about their futures and helps them take steps to get there.
+Each year, Project SUCCESS motivates and inspires more than 12,000 middle and high school students in Minneapolis Public Schools to dream about their futures and helps them take steps to get there.

 Hope is one of the most powerful predictors of success.
 It is linked consistently to improved academic performance.
 A student with hope has the ability to visualize the future, set goals and develop strategies to meet them, and to find and maintain the energy needed to move forward.